Kong/kong-mesh-quickstart-openshift/README.md

 oc adm policy add-scc-to-user kong-mesh-sidecar system:serviceaccount:bookinfo:bookinfo-reviews
 ```

-Next, deeploy bookinfo.
+Next, deploy bookinfo.
 This bookinfo app has been paired down to work with Kong Mesh in evaluation mode.
 We only have 5 sidecars we can deploy on evaluation mode is all.

 ```console
 kubectl apply -f bookinfo/bookinfo.yaml